 Fred Aldous, 37 Lever St, Manchester M1 1LW

-Plants from Northern Flower
+A winter bouquet of flowers from Northern Flower

 Northern Flower, 58 Tib St, Greater, Manchester M4 1LG

 A bottle of wine or some craft beer from Ad Hoc

 The easiest present you can buy someone at Christmas is booze, and you can’t go wrong with the selection of bottles and cans at Ad Hoc on Edge Street.
 The range includes plenty of familiar old and new world wines (think Aussie shiraz or French Chardonnay) as well as trendy pet nats and labels from lesser-known wineries in Eastern Europe, Georgia and even Scandinavia.
 They also stock a great range of local craft beers and ciders, plus hard liquor from across the globe.
 Corkage is only a fiver to drink as well, if you need a moment’s respite from the Xmas shopping.

 Ad Hoc, 28 Edge St, Manchester M4 1HN